-The Graduate Division is requesting departmental nominations for the UC President’s Pre-Professoriate Fellowship (PPPF).
+The Division of Graduate Education and Postdoctoral Affairs (GEPA) is requesting departmental nominations for the UC President’s Pre-Professoriate Fellowship (PPPF).
 This program is funded by the University of California Office of the President (UCOP) in an effort to enhance faculty diversity and pathways to the professoriate for underrepresented students from California Hispanic Serving Institutions (HSIs).
 Please read the information below and please nominate your students accordingly.

 The University of California (UC) Office of the President launched the UC President’s Pre -Professoriate Fellowship (PPPF) as part of its Hispanic Serving Institutions (HSI) Doctoral Diversity Initiative (DDI) on September 30, 2019.

 The UC-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSI DDI) aims to enhance faculty diversity and pathways to the professoriate for underrepresented students from California Hispanic Serving Institutions (HSIs).
 The program’s goal is to enhance faculty pathways for historically underrepresented groups particularly Latinx, African Americans, American Indian/Native Americans, Filipinx, and Pacific Islanders in all disciplines; women in STEM; and Asian American's in the humanities and social sciences.

 For AY 2023-24 each Pre-Professoriate Fellow will receive the following: